shevvek/lilypond-ts-mode/README.md

 * Dropdown menu

 ## Customization
 To pass program options to the LilyPond REPL, prepend them to `ly-guile-args`.
+Note that spaces included in option strings will be passed literally.
+To add an include directory, for example, add to `ly-guile-args` either: `"-Id:/lilypond-includes/"` or `"-I" "d:/lilypond-includes/"` but not `"-I d:/lilypond-includes/"`.

 To adjust which words other than lexer keywords receive *keyword* highlighting, modify `lilypond-ts--other-keywords`.